 All you can do for a sore throat caused by viral infection is treat the symptoms by:

-- giving your child saline nasal drops to help with congestion
+- giving your child saline nose drops to help with a blocked nose

-- giving your child paracetamol in recommended doses to help with pain
+- giving your child paracetamol or ibuprofen in recommended doses to help with pain

-- getting your child to take frequent sips of fluid to help her stay hydrated.
+- getting your child to take frequent sips of fluid to help him stay hydrated.

-If your child’s sore throat is caused by a streptococcal infection, your doctor will most likely take a swab from your child’s throat for analysis.
-The doctor will probably prescribe antibiotics (usually penicillin) to treat the infection.
+If your child’s sore throat is caused by a streptococcal infection, your GP will most likely take a swab from your child’s throat for analysis.
+The GP will probably prescribe antibiotics (usually penicillin) to treat the infection.

-If your child isn’t responding to simple pain relief like paracetamol, your doctor might prescribe a short course of steroids.
+If your child isn’t responding to simple pain relief like paracetamol, your GP might prescribe a short course of corticosteroids.